-Auto enrolment is where an employer automatically enrols an eligible employee into the organisation’s pension scheme.
+Auto enrolment law says that an employer must automatically enrols an eligible employee into the organisation’s pension scheme.

 The employer is required to let the employee know that they have been enrolled and give them the chance to leave the scheme.